-Crespi Carmelite High School recognizes the parent as the primary educator of their son and seeks to build upon solid family values.
-We endeavor to provide an exceptional academic atmosphere conducive to learning, while ultimately emphasizing the formation of productive, mature, spiritual young men.
+Crespi Carmelite High School recognizes the parent as the primary educator of their son and aims to build on strong family values.
+Our goal is to provide an outstanding academic environment that promotes learning while emphasizing the formation of productive, mature, spiritual young men.

-School rules and regulations designed by Crespi Carmelite High School that bind the students are included in the Crespi Parent-Student Handbook as well as the Distance Learning Code of Conduct.
-These rules are in effect during the school day, at all school-sponsored activities, both on and off-campus, including activities held after school hours.
-The Administration and Faculty reserve the right to waive or deviate from all discipline regulations for just cause or at their discretion.
+The rules and expectations for student conduct are outlined in the Crespi Parent/Student Handbook.
+These apply during the school day, at all school-sponsored events, both on and off-campus, and during activities held after regular school hours.
+For the purpose of student conduct, the "school campus" includes both the physical school grounds and a three-block radius surrounding it.

+The Administration and Faculty retain the authority to waive and/or make exceptions to any and all disciplinary regulations at their discretion.